Introduction to Machine Learning (I2ML)

 This website offers an open and free introductory course on (supervised) machine learning.
 The course is constructed as self-contained as possible, and enables self-study through lecture videos, PDF slides, cheatsheets, quizzes, exercises (with solutions), and notebooks.

-The quite extensive material can roughly be divided into an introductory undergraduate part (chapters 1-10) and a more advanced second one on MSc level (chapters 11-20).
-At the LMU Munich we teach both parts in an inverted-classroom style (B.Sc. lecture “Introduction to ML” and M.Sc. lecture “Supervised Learning”).
-While the first part aims at a practical and operational understanding of concepts, the second part discusses focuses on theoretical foundations and more complex algorithms.
+The quite extensive material can roughly be divided into an introductory undergraduate part (chapters 1-10), a more advanced second one on MSc level (chapters 11-19), and a third course, on MSc level (chapters 20-23).
+At the LMU Munich we teach all parts in an inverted-classroom style (B.Sc. lecture “Introduction to ML” and M.Sc. lectures “Supervised Learning” and “Advanced Machine Learning”).
+While the first part aims at a practical and operational understanding of concepts, the second and third parts focus on theoretical foundations and more complex algorithms.

 We also want this course not only to be open, but open source.